Integrated Waste Management Disaster Plan

 Treated wood that is not listed as a RCRA waste and is intended for disposal may be permitted for disposal at a Class II or Class III landfill, if the following conditions are met:

-- is willing to accept the waste; and
+- The landfill is willing to accept the waste.

-- is permitted to accept the waste by the Regional Water Quality Control Board.
+- The landfill is permitted to accept the waste by the Regional Water Quality Control Board.

 Structures: When paint contains lead, the potential of having to deal with hazardous materials becomes an issue.

 Structures built before 1960 are likely to be coated with lead-based paint.
 Those built before 1978 have a potential to be coated with lead-based paint.

 Note that paints produced before 1960 contain higher concentrations of lead than lead-based paints produced in later years.

 DTSC position: If it has been determined that the paint contains lead, refer to the Department of Toxic Substances Control's position as issued in a June 13, 1994, Regulation Guidance entitled Lead Painted Building Debris.
 (See Attachment F).

 Three options: There are essentially three options available for reuse of lumber that is coated with lead-based paint.